JonathanWilbur/mueller-report/volume1.md

 ultimately gave testimony to SSCI that was consistent with that statement.
 Cohen information ¶ 5.

-Each of the foregoing representations in Cohen's two-page statement was false and misleading. consideration of the project had extended through approximately June 2016 and included more than three progress reports from Cohen to Trump.
+Each of the foregoing representations in Cohen's two-page statement was false and misleading.
+Consideration of the project had extended through approximately June 2016 and included more than three progress reports from Cohen to Trump.
 Cohen had discussed with Felix Sater his own travel to Russia as part of the project, and he had inquired about the possibility of Trump traveling there- both with the candidate himself and with senior campaign official Corey